 Part 3.6 Scheme of Delegation to Officers

 Contents

-Section 1.
+- Section 1.
 Guiding Principles

-Section 2.
+- Section 2.
 General Delegations which apply to all the Council

-Section 3.
+- Section 3.
 Proper Officer Functions

 Section 4.
 Delegations to each Directorate

 Chief Executive

-Executive Director of Finance and Commercial
+Executive Director: Finance and Commercial

-Executive Director of Housing, Planning and Property
+Executive Director: Regeneration, Housing and Environment

-Executive Director of People (Adults)

-Executive Director of People (Children)
+Executive Director: Adult Services

+Executive Director: Children's Services

-Executive Director of Place and Communities
+Director of Law and Governance (Monitoring Officer)

-Executive Director of Strategy and Improvement
+Director of Public Health and Public Protection

-Monitoring Officer

 Section 1 - Guiding Principles

 1.1.
 Introduction

-This document sets out how the Council has delegated its executive and non-executive powers to officers.
+This document sets out how the Council has delegated its executive and nonexecutive powers to officers.
 Its purpose is to ensure that there are sufficient properly authorised, officers to carry out the Council's business, lawfully and effectively and that everyone: officers, members and the public, knows who they are.

 These delegations to officers are the last link in the chain of delegation which begins with the framework described in the Constitution.
 They must be read in conjunction with the Constitution itself, and in particular the arrangements for discharge of executive and non-executive functions set out in Part 3, and those delegations to Committees, sub-Committees and Directors.

 General principles

-Officers may exercise delegated powers provided that the matter:- otherwise the matter should be referred to Members to determine.
+Officers may exercise delegated powers provided that the matter:-

 - is covered by an approved policy

 - there are no unusual features

 - there are no political or other significant issues,

+otherwise the matter should be referred to Members to determine.